Josefinekihlstrom/LauraDay/README.md

 The blog post details page contains the following:
 - A button with the text of 'Blog Posts' that links back to the blog page.
 - A section with the blog post details including:
-    - A heading text of each blog post.
+    - A heading text of the blog post.
     - The name of the author that wrote the blog post.
     - The date that the blog post was published.
     - The content of the blog post.
-    - Edit and Remove buttons *(Only visible for logged in superusers)*.
+    - Edit and Remove buttons.*(Only visible for logged in superusers)*
 - Comment section including:
     - Comment icon followed by the number of comments for the blog post.
     - The name of each commenter.
+    - A delete button in the form of a trash can icon. *(Only visible for logged in superusers)*
     - The date that each comment was made.
     - The content of each comment.
 - A button with the text of 'Blog Posts' that links back to blog page.